Chris Dawson (businessman): Career

+Dawson now has 256 stores under The Range branding and also owns the Wilko and Homebase brands.

 Dawson's CDS Superstores International company started a subsidiary, CDS Group Services, a shop fitting company that has clients that include Lego, Lush Cosmetics, Levi's jeans and sister company The Range.
 CDS Group Services was listed in twelfth place in the Real Business Hot 100 Companies in 2012.